Hand News | Handen Nieuws

 The study presented by Newrick, Affie & Corrall (Journal of the Royal Society of Medicine, 1990) was focussed on the hands of 100 people who had died.
 The premise of the UK study was found in the palmistry literature, and especially the work of Cheiro - the work of palmists Peter West & Francis King is also mentioned.
 The researchers used a rather remarkable method with a piece of string to measure the relative length of the lifeline (controled for hand size).
 The results of the study revealed very high significant correlations for: the age of death & the (relative) length of the lifeline - especially in the right hand, but in the left hand as well.

-The continuation of this article will reveal more details about: the research method, the research results, Cheiro's theories, and ... a high quality handprint of the master himself: did Cheiro (his real name was William John Warner but he also went by the name Count Louis Hamon, or Count Leigh de Hamong) have a long life line?
-Have fun!
+This article summarizes the most interesting details, including: the research method used in the studie, the results, a description of Cheiro's 'line of life' theories , and ... a high quality handprint of the most famous master palmist of all times himself!
+And finally the life line in the righ hand of Cheiro (who's real name was William John Warner but he also went by the name Count Louis Hamon, or Count Leigh de Hamong).

 1 - THE LIFELINE IN PALMISTRY